AnthonyClark/contri-printer/README.md

     - [x] Be able to add contributions
     - [x] Clear contributions by deleting repo
     - [x] Make, clone and commit to new repo
-    - [ ] Mock the graph locally in console
+    - [x] Mock the graph locally in console
-    - [ ] Actually display a frame on github
+    - [x] Actually display a frame on github
-    - [ ] Shading instead of 0 or 1
+    - [x] Shading instead of 0 or 1
+    - [ ] Clean up abstractions
 - [ ] Persist game state between program execution so it can run once daily etc.
 - [ ] Schedule execution
 - [ ] DotEnv Configs to make it deployable